 Validation and recognition take place when the mobile learner returns to the home organisation or institution, with actions normally carried out in line with the provisions of the Learning Agreement.

 For the validation of learning outcomes achieved abroad, staff in the sending institution will consider documentation relating to the assessment of learning outcomes, as provided by the host institution, and will compare this to that which has been agreed in the Learning Agreement.
 Validation is normally achieved where expected and assessed learning outcomes are sufficiently consistent and adequately documented.
 Final decisions will additionally take into account the specific context of learning and assessment taking place during the mobility period, including any possible language barriers that learners may have faced in the host organisation and country.

 The recognition of learning outcomes means the process of attesting officially-achieved learning outcomes through the award of credit, units or qualifications.

 Depending on the specific context, the validation and recognition of learning outcomes can be done in a single act or in two distinguished steps and by one or more organisations:

-- in case the VET provider in the home country is competent (or responsible) for recognising and awarding credit, the same organisation can not only validate but also recognise achieved learning outcomes, for example, by awarding a certificate.
+- in case the VET provider in the home country is competent (or responsible) for recognising and awarding credit, the same organisation can not only validate but also recognise achieved learning outcomes, for example, by awarding credit or issuing a certificate.